jvalenzuela/atform/doc/source/intro.rst

 title and automatically-assigned number, yet is sufficient to demonstrate the entire workflow from source script to output PDF.
-Obviously, test procedures will require much more detail, which can be provided by additional parameters to :py:class:`atform.Test`.
+Obviously, test procedures will require much more detail, which can be provided by additional parameters to :py:func:`atform.add_test`.

 Executing this script with Python will yield the output files, one PDF per test procedure.
 Most Python editors or integrated development